williaml12/AI_Portfolio_Website/README.md

 # AI Portfolio Website
 Build your portfolio with Python, Streamlit, and Google AI.
-Showcase your coding skills to recruiters with a chatbot tailored to your portfolio.
+Showcase your coding skills to recruiters with a chatbot tailored to your resume.

 ## Overview
 This is personal portfolio website crafted with Python, Streamlit and enhanced with an interactive chatbot feature using Google AI.
 This site showcases my professional Experience, skills, projects, Hobbies & Interests, contact info, and educational background.
 The integrated chatbot serves as your guide, ready to answer questions about my experience and expertise.